Cuupa/mailprocessor/README.md

 - locale: the locale the topics should be translated to.
 Can be left out or deleted if there is no translation to be done

 #### emailproperties
-This section is about the configuration of fetching emails
+This section is about the configuration of fetching emails.
+It will only process unread emails.
 - servername: the servername of your mailprovider
 - port: the port the mailserver provides
 - username: the username for your mailaccount
 - password: the password for your mailaccount.
 I strongly encurage you to use a one-time-password like gmail offers
 - protocol: the protocol which you use to talk to your mailserver.
-IMAP (recommended) or POP3
+IMAP (recommended) or POP3.
+IMAP differntiates between "imap" and "imaps" (TLS)
 - labels: the labels or folder you want to process.
 Use "*" to process all labels and sublabels
 - markasread: mark the processed mails as "read"
 - enabled: the flag to enable or disable this service